heidihendry/camelot/doc/detector.rst

 effectively offline and Camelot will need to be restarted before the detector will attempt to recheck the credentials and run again.

+Connectivity detection
+^^^^^^^^^^^^^^^^^^^^^^

+What we would not want is for the internet to go down for an hour or two, and find a large number of batches and image uploads have failed as a result.

+In the event Camelot cannot access the online services it needs, it will pause the processing automatically.
+Once the connection is restored, processing will be automatically resumed.

+If the system is paused through the user interface, Camelot will respect this even if the internet connection cuts out and comes back.
+Camelot will always pause the animal detection system in the event it cannot communicate with the systems it needs to.

 Activity
 ~~~~~~~~